multiOTP/multiotp/readme_4.3.2.5.txt

                             Some modifications in order to correctly handle the class methods 2013-09-22 4.0.9   SysCo/al Fixed a bug in GetUserScratchPasswordsArray.
-If a user had no scratch password and the implementation accepted blank password, it was accepted 2013-08-30 4.0.7   SysCo/al GetScriptFolder() was still buggy sometimes, thanks Frank for the feedback File mode of the created QRcode file is also changed base on GetLinuxFileMode() 'sms' as the password to request an SMS token can now be sent in lower or uppercase Added a description attribute for the tokens 2013-08-25 4.0.6   SysCo/al base32_encode() is now RFC compliant with uppercases
+If a user had no scratch password and the implementation accepted blank password, it was accepted Fixed a bug where scratch passwords generation used odd numbers of characters for hex2bin() 2013-08-30 4.0.7   SysCo/al GetScriptFolder() was still buggy sometimes, thanks Frank for the feedback File mode of the created QRcode file is also changed based on GetLinuxFileMode() 'sms' as the password to request an SMS token can now be sent in lower or uppercase Added a description attribute for the tokens 2013-08-25 4.0.6   SysCo/al base32_encode() is now RFC compliant with uppercases